35th United States Colored Infantry Regiment

-The 35th United States Colored Infantry was an infantry regiment that served in the Union Army during the American Civil War.
+The 35th United States Colored Infantry, originally known as the 1st North Carolina Colored Volunteers, was an infantry regiment that served in the Union Army during the American Civil War.
 The regiment was composed of African American enlisted men commanded by white officers and was authorized by the Bureau of Colored Troops which was created by the United States War Department on May 22, 1863.